Estimating Efficiency Is Not About Being Faster. It’s About Wasting Less Effort.

 • It only covers a fraction of the market

-• It is slow, inconsistent, and hard to analyze at scale
+• It’s slow, inconsistent, and hard to analyze at scale

 The 15-minute bid-day gut check